 What Other Drugs Have NDMA?

-Recently, other medications including the prescription high blood pressure medication, Diovan, or valsartan, have been under investigation for contamination with NDMA and similar agents.
+Recently, other medications including the prescription high blood pressure medication, Diovan, or its generic, valsartan, have been under investigation for contamination with NDMA and similar agents.
 The FDA has required that a number of similar Angiotensin II Receptor Blockers (ARBs) be recalled for contamination with NDMA and similar chemicals.
 All ARB contamination appears to have originated at pharmaceutical ingredient manufacturing plants in China and India.

 This type of contamination does not appear to be related to the NDMA that is present in Zantac and Ranitidine medications.
-Some evidence is showing that the NDMA which is appearing in Zantac may be caused by instability of the Ranitidine medication itself which may lead to the formation of the carcinogen under certain manufacturing or storage conditions.
+Some evidence has shown that the NDMA which is appearing in Zantac may be caused by instability of the Ranitidine medication itself which may lead to the formation of the carcinogen under certain manufacturing or storage conditions.
 Experts have also postulated that the problem may not be new but may have been partially identified in the 1980s, becoming evident now with clearer and more accurate research methods.

 What Cancers Does Zantac Cause?